logos-co/nomos-node/consensus-engine/docs/carnot-spec.md

 # Carnot Specification
 This is the pseudocode specification of the Carnot consensus algorithm.
 In this specification we will omit any cryptographic material, block validity and proof checks.
 A real implementation is expected to check those before hitting this code.
+In addition, all types can be expected to have their invariants checked by the type contract, e.g. in an instance of type `Qc::Aggregate` the `high_qc` field is always the most recent qc among the aggregate qcs and the code can skip this check.

 'Q:' is used to indicate unresolved questions.
 Notation is loosely based on CDDL.